waelhammoudeh/osmium-tool_slackbuild/README.md

 # osm_osmium-tool_slackbuild
 README_REPO

+Files and scripts are updated to build osmium version 1.14.0 on June 18/2022

 Osmium is a multipurpose command line tool for working with OpenStreetMap data files based on the Osmium library.

 This repository has Slackware build script for the osmium tool.
-There is only one SlackBuild script here now - I had three!

-If you are upgrading from my earlier version, please remove protozero and libosmium packages before building this new osmium-tool version.
-Also please use the provided "download-sources.sh" script to get all needed three files.
+Please use the provided "download-sources.sh" script to get all required source files; the script downloads AND renames sources as expected by the build script.

 Wael Hammoudeh
-11/6/2021
+06/18/2022